szczurek-lab/seqme/docs/api/core_index.rst

 Visualization
 -------------
-Functions for visual exploration and presentation of metrics.
+Functions for visual exploration and presentation of metric dataframes.

 .. autosummary::
     :toctree: